jaysonkiggundu/LSP_REPO_BETA/README.md

 To run this program correctly.

 Make sure you are in the root directory.
-JavaProjectRoot/

-Navigate to the src/ folder to compile the java files.

-javac org/howard/edu/lsp/assignment2/Product.java
-javac org/howard/edu/lsp/assignment2/ProductETL.java

-Then Navigate back to the root directory.
-JavaProjectRoot/
+JavaProjectRoot

+Compile both java files using this command. javac src/org/howard/edu/lsp/assignment2/*.java

-Now run the ETL Pipeline. java src/org/howard/edu/lsp/assignment2/ProductETL.java
+Now run the ETL Pipeline using this command. java -cp src org.howard.edu.lsp.assignment2.ProductETL